 Our fees are based on the use of experienced theatre and industry professionals as tutors, and the use of fully-equipped operating theatres for the practical sessions.
 We believe that you cannot put a price on patient safety.

-Individual Theatre Managers, Directors of Nursing, Trust General Managers or even the Departments of Health in the UK may decide that companies should be required to provide proof of training to an established standard to obtain entry to clinical areas.
+Individual Theatre Managers, Directors of Nursing, Trust General Managers or even the Departments of Health in the UK are using credentialing companies to request proof of training and competence to obtain entry to clinical areas.

 This is already a case in the USA, where both the American College of Surgeons and AORN (Association of Perioperative Registered Nurses) have detailed their expectations of the competence standards required of product specialists: “The patient should be informed of the presence and purpose of the healthcare industry represent-ative in the operating room and give written, informed consent.”